stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 ##  Wrapping up

-In this guide, we discussed how to set up a Stormpath ID Site as well as how your application can leverage your ID Site to provide common application work flows around user login and registration.
+In this guide, we discussed how to set up a Stormpath ID Site as well as how your application can leverage your ID Site to provide common application workflows around user login and registration.
 This feature is currently in beta.
 If you have any questions, bug reports, or enhancement requests please email support@stormpath.com.